 Simplifying the Export Market Development Grant (EMDG) scheme

-The Export Market Development Grants (EMDG) scheme will be simplified and reoriented from a scheme providing assistance through reimbursement after expenditure to an upfront grant agreement.
+The Export Market Development Grants (EMDG) scheme will be simplified and reoriented from a scheme which provides assistance by reimbursing exporters after they’ve spent money on eligible marketing and promotion to a more traditional grants program with an upfront grant agreement over two years (for those new to export) or up to three years (for those growing or making a strategic shift).
 This will give eligible exporters funding certainty before they embark on their marketing and promotion activities.

-The reoriented EMDG program will maintain features valued by SME exporters and industry bodies, while making it simpler to access.
+The reoriented EMDG program will maintain features valued by SME exporters and industry bodies, while making it simpler to access and providing funding certainty.

 Support for exporters